 This course provides a survey of significant works in American literature from Native American writing, colonial writing and pamphleteering, as well as works by Brown, Irving, Cooper, Emerson, Fuller, Poe, Hawthorne and Melville.
 Attention is paid to defining Enlightenment and Romantic writing in American literature.
-Prerequisites: ENG 101, ENG 102, and ENG 201.
-Concurrent enrollment in ENG 201 is acceptable.
-(3 credits)
+Prerequisites: ENG 101 and ENG 102, (4 credits)